JacobMJones/goofspiel-server/README.md

 The goal of this ongoing project is to make a goofspiel server that supports real time multiplayer games with both human and AI opponents.

 ## Bugs/Issues
 This project is in its early stages and still contains many bugs.
 While the user registration system works, the game itself is nearly unplayable beyond a single round.
-The code itself has not been refactored and is full of useless code.
+The code has not been refactored and is full of useless code.
 All game states are stored on the express server, not in the database as intended.

 ## Dependencies
 - Node.js